-To begin with in the Tank tree, you need to level all five of the lower-tier skills to their first rank.
+To begin with, you need to level all five of the lower-tier skills to their first rank in the Tank tree.
 After that, as per the picture of my skills, you'll want to Ace the Bullseye skill.
-This should have unlocked the top most tier, and you'll want to Ace that skill as well so that you can gain access to the heavy tactical combine armor.
+This should have unlocked the top tier, and you'll want to Ace that skill as well so that you can gain access to the heavy tactical combine armor.
 Once you have all that, if you decided to go in order, we move on to the Shotgunner tree.

 If shotguns aren't for you, then I'd advise plugging those leftover skills into whatever tree supports your preferred weapons.
 The meta for this build would be running a machine gun primary and a pistol of your choice for taking out those pesky snipers.
 If you do go shotguns, however, move to the Ammo Specialist skill tree.

-This skill layout is enough to see you succeed in every heist up to about Mayhem difficulty, but anything higher you're going to need some more defense and speed.
+This skill layout is enough to see you succeed in every heist up to about Mayhem difficulty, but for anything higher, you're going to need some more defense and speed.
 This is where Ghost and Fugitive come into play, and luckily they are inexpensive.

 Ghost and Fugitive: Only Two Points

-Though not wholly necessary to success, the setup above for the Controller tree allots you the ability to take some attention off of you.
+Though not wholly necessary to success, the setup above for the Controller tree allows you the ability to take some attention off of you.
 Aside from increasing your survivability, this piece of the Mastermind tree will make soloing anything up to the Death Sentence difficulty much easier.
-Then placing that one point in sharpshooter is optional, because all it does is increase your accuracy.
+Then placing that one point in sharpshooter is optional because all it does is increase your accuracy.